GoWebMe2020/notes_JS/Docs/TeamGuidelines.md

 #### Local Branch

 * It is recommended that you delete your local branch (git branch -d < branch name >)

+# This is added to test the merge function.